mako-framework/docs/03_databases/03_orm.md

 The code above might seem like a good idea until a hacker adds an is_admin field to the POST data and gives himself admin privileges.

 You can make mass assignment a bit more secure by using the ```$assignable``` property and define a whitelist of fields that can be set through mass assignment.
+But you should really only use this feature when you trust the input data a 100%.

 --------------------------------------------------------